forderud/ComSamples/README.md

 #### COM limitations:
 * Best practice is poorly documented.
+* Some boilerplate code needed with C++.
+* Not suited for network-based distributed communication APIs.
 * Not as easily available on non-Windows platforms.
 The [MiniCOM](https://github.com/forderud/MiniCOM) project can partly mitigate this for in-process needs.

 ### COM concepts